 Travel Laundry Bag Flight Patterns by Vine Street Market ($29)

-This will definitely come in handy as my husband who travel a lot is always coming home with the plastic bags from the hotel room!
+This will definitely come in handy as my husband who travels a lot is always coming home with the plastic bags from the hotel room!
 This 100% cotton canvas is being introduced exclusively here at Little Lace Box.
 The downside to this bag is that because of the natural fibers, they say that spot cleaning versus machine washing is recommended.
 Personally, I will take a faded look to make sure that the bag stays clean after having dirty unmentionables in it.

 Bellapierre PRECIOUS Diamonds Hydra-Surge Rich Body Butter ($80)